 - 2 tablespoons minced fresh thyme

 Trim the ends from the onions, then cut each onion in half lengthwise.
-Cut each half into ¼ inch thick, moon-shaped slices.
+Cut each half into ¼"-thick moon-shaped slices.

-After 2 hours, use a spatula to stir the onion mixture.
-Set the timer for another 6 hours and continue to cook the onions on high, without stirring.
+After two hours, use a spatula to stir the onion mixture.
+Set the timer for another six hours and continue to cook the onions on high, without stirring.

 Turn the power off, remove the cover and give the onions a stir.
-Let the onions cool in the ceramic insert for 1 hour.
+Let the onions cool in the ceramic insert for one hour.

 Ladle the onions into jars through a wide-mouth funnel.
 Let cool completely, then cover and refrigerate.
-The onions will keep for about 5 days in the fridge.
+The onions will keep for about five days in the fridge.